linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 \begin{array}{l} y = (4.
 2 4 7 8 5) ^ {1 / 2 0} - 1 = 1.
 0 7 4 9 9 - 1 \\ = 0.074999 \text {or} 7.5 \% \\ \end{array}
 $$

-Illustration 4-6 In Illustration 2-8, we computed how many dollars would be available to a portfolio manager if he invests  $5 million (the par value) in a bond that matures in 10 years and promises to pay an annual interest rate of \(8\%$ .
+Illustration 4-6 In Illustration 2-8, we computed how many dollars would be available to a portfolio manager if he invests  \$5 million (the par value) in a bond that matures in 10 years and promises to pay an annual interest rate of \(8\%$ .
 The interest is assumed to be paid once per year, and these payments are assumed to be reinvested at an annual interest rate of  $6.7\%$ .
-We calculated that at the end of 10 years, the portfolio manager would have \)10,448,884, consisting of $5 million in par value, $4 million in annual interest payments, and the balance, $1,448,884, from interest earned on the reinvestment of the annual interest payments.
+We calculated that at the end of 10 years, the portfolio manager would have \)10,448,884, consisting of \$5 million in par value, \$4 million in annual interest payments, and the balance, \$1,448,884, from interest earned on the reinvestment of the annual interest payments.

-The yield on this investment based on the portfolio manager's expectations can be computed by finding the yield that will make a  $5 million investment grow to$ 10,448,884 in 10 years.
+The yield on this investment based on the portfolio manager's expectations can be computed by finding the yield that will make a  \$5 million investment grow to\$ 10,448,884 in 10 years.
 Because we have reduced the problem to that of an investment that provides the portfolio manager with one cash flow, the yield can be found as follows:

 $$
 n = 1 0 (= N);